ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 One convention of many "Unix-style" utilities is that they often produce minimal or even no output in normal situations, and that they normally run in a "one-shot" or "batch" fashion rather than being user-interactive like the "standard C" example.
 There are reasons for this (such as the ease of constructing shell scripts and pipelines), but *this is an idea which I originally had to learn "orally" many years ago, rather than via more-formalized written means*.

-If we try to refactor the code to work this way, one question comes up — what should we do when there's an error (such as an invalid number of sides)?
+As we try to refactor the code to work this way, one question comes up — what should we do when there's an error (such as an invalid number of sides)?
 A number of utilities that I use seem to have a common convention for reporting errors (i.e. printing the name of the program before printing the actual error message), but what actually _is_ this convention?
 It turns out that this originally came from [the GNU coding standards](https://www.gnu.org/prep/standards/html_node/Errors.html)!
 I did not know this until this experiment, and the fact that I didn't doesn't reflect well on the success of the mission of the GNU project.

-After I finished modifying the code to work in a "Unix-like" "one-shot" fashion, I ran into an issue (that the standard C implementation also shares but manages to hide) — the numbers it generated stopped being random on macOS.
-It turns out that it isn't actually specified how `rand` actually works under the hood, and the macOS implementation doesn't mix the bits of the seed around very well until you generate at least one random number.
+After I finished modifying the code to work in a "Unix-like" "one-shot" fashion, I ran into an issue during testing (that the standard C implementation also shares but manages to hide better) — the numbers it generated stopped being random, but only on macOS.
+It turns out that it isn't actually specified how `rand` is implemented under the hood, and the macOS implementation doesn't mix the bits of the seed around very well until you generate at least one random number.

 POSIX specifies a different pseudo-random number generator in the form of the `rand48` family of functions.
 This has well-defined behavior, but it is still not a "good" random number generator.
 This might not matter for playing TTRPGs, but [it can become a problem when the stakes get higher](https://www.wired.com/2017/02/russians-engineer-brilliant-slot-machine-cheat-casinos-no-fix/).

 Unfortunately, "good" random number generators such as [`getrandom(2)`](https://man7.org/linux/man-pages/man2/getrandom.2.html) or [`/dev/urandom`](https://man7.org/linux/man-pages/man4/urandom.4.html) aren't actually specified in POSIX (even though they are reasonably-widely available).

 This is a huge problem of slow-to-respond standardization processes!
 They run the risk of becoming increasingly irrelevant, and the issues which they had hoped to solve (e.g. portability) once again become everybody's problem.
+This applies not just to POSIX but to everything, including C's slow efforts to modernize itself.

 From this experiment, I've managed to gain a newfound appreciation for people such as [Julia Evans](https://jvns.ca/) who have been continuing to disseminate "basic knowledge" about how operating systems and developer environments work.